The-Marcy-Lab-School/problem-set-x-recursion/README.md

 **2. What type of problems are best solved using recursion?**

+    The type of problems that recursion can be geared towards typically require a decent amount of looping or iterating.
+Though, it can be used in multiple scenarios.
+One of which is searching for an element, or traversing through a data structures that contain multiple other elements such as dictionaries, lists, or sets.

 **3. What are the benefits of writing functions recursively?
 What are the drawbacks?**